input-output-hk/partner-chains/dev/local-environment/README.md

 - When first run, all images will be pulled from public repositories.
 This stage may take some time.
 The stack will then be built and run.
 - When the stack is running, the Cardano node begins block production.
 This is a private testnet and will not connect to the public Cardano network, but rather from a pre-configured genesis file.
 - Once the Cardano chain is synced, Ogmios, Kupo and DB-Sync will in turn connect to the Cardano node node.socket and begin syncing the chain.
-- The pc-contracts-cli will insert D parameter values and register Partner Chains Node keys with the Cardano chain.
+- The smart-contracts-setup will insert D parameter values and register Partner Chains Node keys with the Cardano chain.
 - Once Postgres is populated with the required data, the Partner Chains nodes will begin syncing the chain and will begin block production after 2 main chain epochs.

 ## Initialising the environment configuration